 I hope posting this wonderful song here will help get it out to more people who will teach it to their children.
 In years to come, they, like my own children, will reflect that this is one of their all-time best loved songs.
 Cindy … THANK YOU!
 Well done!
 God bless you lots!!!!

 “What is a children’s song?”

-I’ve learned from many good teachers.
+I’ve been blessed to learn from many good teachers through the years.
 Among the best of the best was Dr. Robert Borg, a University of Minnesota professor, who taught elementary classroom music teaching methods.
 His content was clear and practical.
 His teaching style taught volumes all by itself.